 - Resolution: It will support 4K resolution output producing a real-life like experience with the high-end images.

 - Connectivity: The box will come with dual-band Wi-Fi, Bluetooth version 4.2, along with a built-in Google Chromecast.

 - Connections: The Nokia Streaming Box 8000 comprises HDMI, Ethernet, USB 3.0, USB Type-C, AV-socket.

 However, no news of the storage facility and battery information has been released yet.
-But apart from these, we have also received news regarding a remote control comprising of a 5-way navigation button as well as automatic directional buttons YouTube, Netflix, Prime Video, and Play Movies.
+But apart from these, we have also received news regarding a remote control comprising of a 5-way navigation button and automatic directional buttons on YouTube, Netflix, Prime Video, and Play Movies.
 Moreover, there is a backlit setup behind the remote controller, giving it a cooler feature in comparison.

 The box aided by an HDMI cable is supposed to be priced at €99 (US$117 / Rs.
-8,705 approx.) and is about to reach the European market for sale prior to the Christmas event this year in December.
+8,705 approx.) and is about to reach the European market for sale before the Christmas event this year December.